rklymentiev/py-for-neuro/slides/chapter1_03_strings.md

 False
 ```

-Notes: Another useful trick is to check whether a string hold some other sting using `in` operator.
-Note, that strings are case sensitive so `"CUC"` and `"cuc"` are two different strings.
+Notes: Another useful trick is to check whether a string hold some other sting using the `in` operator.
+Note, that strings (and Python in general) are case sensitive, so `"CUC"` and `"cuc"` are two different strings.

 ---